CanadianCrafter/Boids/README.md

 * Obstacle avoidance: Steer away from obstacles.

-* Goal seeking: Steer towards a Goal.
+* Goal seeking: Steer towards a goal.
+(Not implemented yet).

 You can learn more about it on Wikipedia: https://en.wikipedia.org/wiki/Boids.